sherryrich/gymbag/README.md

 ### Admin
 Admin - Superuser Access
+The Django admin allows users with access to Create, Read, Update, Delete all the data on the front end via Django back office admin.
+Users can view emails, comments, posts, orders, contacts.
+Users can create, read, update and delete news / blog posts from the admin for example.

 Related user story:
 * As the website Administrator I would like to be able to access the Django admin to view orders, comments etc [#15](https://github.com/sherryrich/gymbag/issues/15)

+![Preview](https://github.com/sherryrich/gymbag/blob/main/docs/admin.JPG)

 * As the website Administrator I want to be able to view / reject pending posts from users before publication [#25](https://github.com/sherryrich/gymbag/issues/25)
-![Preview](https://github.com/sherryrich/gymbag/blob/main/docs/admin.JPG)

 ![Preview](https://github.com/sherryrich/gymbag/blob/main/docs/admin_publish.JPG)

 ### Footer